 Scott Derrickson directed the original but has left the big chair and is instead slated to direct a movie adaptation of Stephen King’s short story “The Breathing Method”.
 Back in January, The Hollywood Reporter reported that Derrickson had left Doctor Strange in the Multiverse of Madness because of “creative differences” and would merely stay on as an executive producer.
 That left the seat open for a new voice to and vision to take over.

 Most recently, Variety scooped that Sam Raimi was in talks to lead Doctor Strange in the Mulitverse of Madness.
-While not 100% official at this point, attaching Raimi would be a huge get for the flick having plenty of superhero experience already with the original, Tobey Maguire-led, Spider-Man trilogy (90%, 93% and 63% respectively on Rotten Tomatoes).
+Raimi has now confirmed he’s working on the movie.
+Raimi is a huge get for the flick having plenty of superhero experience already with the original, Tobey Maguire-led, Spider-Man trilogy (90%, 93% and 63% respectively on Rotten Tomatoes).
 Raimi just has a huge resume in general with other recent directorial work including Oz the Great and Powerful and Drag Me to Hell.

 The original script was written by Derrickson along with Jon Spaihts (The Darkest Hour, Prometheus) and C. Robert Cargill.
 But none of those three are back.
 Instead, this latest is based on a script by Jade Halley Bartlett in what appears to be her first feature film writing credit.
 It’s an interesting move considering Bartlett’s previous Hollywood work “only” include acting roles in The Accountant and a TV movie called Cinnamon Girl.
 For such a seemingly big production, she’s a relative unknown.